Best Travel Technology Product Awards

 There were a lot of remarkably

-innovative products to consider over the past year, so their
+innovative products and services to consider over the past year, so their

 selections truly represent a sophisticated appreciation of

 reviews during 2005 were presented to readers to vote on.

 Readers could rate each of the offered products from 0 (meaning

 'strongly dislike' to 4 (meaning 'strongly like') and could also